s-sameer/kubernetes-tutorial/notes.md

   - Use the command: kubectl run pod-name --image=image-name (not pref)
 - Pod states:
   - Pending:  The pod has been accepted by the cluster but isn't running yet.
-  - Running: The Pod has been bound to a node, and all of its containers have been created.
-At least one container is still running or in the process of starting/restarting.
+  - Running: At least one container is still running or in the process of starting/restarting.
   - Succeeded: All containers in the pod have terminated successfully and won't be restarted.
   - Failed: All containers in the Pod have terminated, and at least one container has terminated in a failure (exit code not equal to 0).
   - CrashLoopBackOff: The Pod is trying to start, but one or more containers are repeatedly failing.

 YAML files and Kubernetes:
-- Kubernetes uses YAML files as input for creating objects such as Pods, ReplicaSets, Deployments, Services, etc
+- Kubernetes uses YAML files as input for creating resources such as Pods, ReplicaSets, Deployments, Services, etc
 - YAML files are structured as key-value pairs, with keys and values separated by a colon
 - Indentation is used to denote hierarchy and relationships between elements
 - A basic Kubernetes YAML file generally contains the following sections: